JNKHunter/insight/README.md

+## Running the project
+* The project can be run from the root directory with `./run.sh`.
+This will use the ~1k line log file in /log_input
+* The project can also be run by running `./run_tests.sh` from /insite_testsuite

 ### Client.java
 * Instantiates all of the feature classes
 * Loads the log file and parses it one line at a time